0xAX/linux-insides/Booting/linux-bootstrap-3.md

 io_delay();
 ```

-At first there is inline assembly instruction with `cli` instruction which clears the interrupt flag (`IF`).
+At first there is an inline assembly instruction with a `cli` instruction which clears the interrupt flag (`IF`).
 After this, external interrupts are disabled.
-Next line disables NMI (non-maskable interrupt).
+The next line disables NMI (non-maskable interrupt).

-Interrupt is a signal to the CPU which is emitted by hardware or software.
-After getting signal, CPU suspends current instructions sequence, saves its state and transfers control to the interrupt handler.
-After interrupt handler has finished it's work, it transfers control to the interrupted instruction.
+An interrupt is a signal to the CPU which is emitted by hardware or software.
+After getting the signal, the CPU suspends the current instruction sequence, saves its state and transfers control to the interrupt handler.
+After the interrupt handler has finished it's work, it transfers control to the interrupted instruction.
 Non-maskable interrupts (NMI) are interrupts which are always processed, independently of permission.
 It cannot be ignored and is typically used to signal for non-recoverable hardware errors.
 We will not dive into details of interrupts now, but will discuss it in the next posts.

 Let's get back to the code.
-We can see that second line is writing `0x80` (disabled bit) byte to the `0x70` (CMOS Address register).
-After that call to the `io_delay` function occurs. `io_delay` causes a small delay and looks like:
+We can see that second line is writing `0x80` (disabled bit) byte to `0x70` (CMOS Address register).
+After that, a call to the `io_delay` function occurs. `io_delay` causes a small delay and looks like:

 ```C
 static inline void io_delay(void)